Policies

 As for the bond, it’s about time the states paid a fair interest on this money, which they can often hold onto for years.
 Queensland, Victoria, Western Australia, NT, ACT and Tasmania, for example, pay no interest at all on this money.
 In the remaining states, the interest paid is substantially below market rates.

-Adding the weight of the law to a landlord's "obligations"
+Adding weight to a landlord's obligations

 A National Rental Ombudsman